TNC-Geospatial-Conservation-Tech/ocs-2026-training/3_Advanced/notebooks/1_Intro_Xarray/README.md

-# Introduction to Xarray and Gridded Datasets
+# Introduction to multidimensional datasets with `xarray`, `rioxarray` and using cloud data repositories

 ![xarray](img/xarray.png)

-In this module, you will start working with the **Xarray**, an open source project and Python package that introduces labels in the form of dimensions, coordinates, and attributes on top of raw NumPy-like arrays, which allows for more intuitive, more concise, and less error-prone user experience.
+In this module, you will start working with the `Xarray`, an open source project and Python package that introduces labels in the form of dimensions, coordinates, and attributes on top of raw NumPy-like arrays, which allows for more intuitive, more concise, and less error-prone user experience.

 ## Prerequisites